itRianone/hungry_people_restaurant/README.md

 # hungry_people_restaurant
-single page website, restaurant and food topic
+single page website, restaurant and food topic, only for laptops and desktops for now

 header